Sarlat in the Dordogne: 11 Best Things to do Sarlat in the Dordogne: 11 Best Things to do

 Where to Eat

-Sarlat has a great variety of cafes and restaurants to enjoy a lunch or dinner.
+Sarlat has a great variety of cafes and restaurants to enjoy lunch or dinner.
 If you are vegetarian, there are some good options listed below too.

 This article is a collaboration with France.fr and Nouvelle-Aquitaine Regional Tourism Board.